Destination, Wupatki and Sunset Crater. We started at

 These ruins were built on the edge of a canyon.

-where the indians planted their crops and got
+The canyon the ruins were on the edge of, andwhere the indians planted their crops and got

 their water.